janosimas/formatter-astyle/README.md

 # formatter-astyle
 An Atom Formatter provider built for Artistic Style (astyle).

+by default will look for a .astylerc configuration file in the project root folder.

 ## Installation
 Before installing anything for Atom, install [Artistic Style](http://astyle.sourceforge.net/).